• Skip to primary navigation

 3. Understand that social media doesn’t always reflect reality

-Social media often showcases the best parts of people’s lives, leading to a phenomenon known as “comparisonitis.”
+Social media often showcases the best parts of people’s lives, leading to a tendency for constant comparison.
 Remember that these platforms don’t always represent the full spectrum of someone’s life.
 Everyone has challenges, but they might not always display them.
 Ground yourself in your reality and avoid measuring your worth by someone else’s online highlights.

 4. Engage mindfully